vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

 !!! important
     It is preferable to hold aircraft on the bay (where they aren't blocking taxiways or burning their holding fuel) when congestion leads to blocked holding points.
 Issue pushback with enough lead time to prevent large gaps in the departure sequence.

+### A388 Taxi Routes
+[YSSY Aerodrome Ground Movement Chart](https://www.airservicesaustralia.com/aip/current/dap/SSYAG01-175_05SEP2024.pdf){target=new} specifies taxi routes for A388 aircraft.
+These must be **disregarded** for the event, and standard taxiways must be used for A388 aircraft to facilitate orderly flow of traffic.

 ### Separation Assurance
 Both SMC positions must be careful to ensure separation is assured at all times, particularly through the complex taxiway intersections at Sydney.